 Digital Payment Platforms

 There are a number of groups that have utilized a cashless platform to provide opportunities for their members to make donations to the 7th tradition basket.
 There are various digital platforms to facilitate this service.
 It is up to each group to determine which if any platform or platforms to utilize, as well as if the treasurer and or another position within the group helps facilitate use of a digital payment option.

 Employer Identification Number

 A nonprofit organization is one that, when it generates income in excess of expenses, does not use that excess in ways that personally “profit” its members or directors.
 For example, if a group collected $1,000 during the year and actually spent only $900, the group would not divide the leftover $100 among its members.
+A group conscience can be held to determine what to do with leftover funds.
 While S-Anon groups practice the principle of being nonprofit, the legal status of an S-Anon group is a different matter.
 Such status is discussed further in the next section.

 State Sales Tax

 Many states require consumers to pay a tax on goods and services purchased or used in their states.
 Typically, S-Anon groups must pay these taxes.
 Those groups who have secured 501©(3) status may check with their state tax agency for the application of this tax in their state.